YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 **Exercise - Backup**

-Work with whichever instance was your last originating instance (although it does not really matter, since you can always bring the others up as replicating instances no matter which was the last originating instance because you will always start with a mupip journal rollback fetchresync step; in this case the example shows Philadelphia).
+Work with whichever instance was your last originating instance (although it does not really matter, since you can always bring the others up as replicating instances no matter which was the last originating instance because you will always start with a mupip journal rollback fetchresync step; in this case the example shows Paris).

 Create a directory where you can put your backups: mkdir backup